erdogant/bnlearn/docs/source/UseCases.rst

     # [bnlearn] >Computing best DAG using [hc]
     # [bnlearn] >Set scoring type at [bic]

-The computations can take seconds to hours or even days, depending on the complexity of your data set.
-In this case we have few variables, each with two states.
-If you readily have suspicion you can use the black_list or white_list parameters.
+The computations can take seconds to days or even never-ending, depending on the complexity of your data set and the method in ``bnlearn`` you choose.
+This use-case contains only 8 variables, each with two states and will be computed within seconds.
+If your data set is huge, and readily have suspicion you can use the black_list or white_list parameters (:ref:`Black and white lists`).

 Lets plot the learned DAG and examine the structure!